w3c/wai-website/pages/standards-guidelines/wcag/wcag3-intro.md

 In December 2024, we published updated drafts:

-* [Requirements for WCAG 3](https://www.w3.org/TR/wcag-3.0-requirements/) describes the key principles and requirements that will help shape how WCAG 3 develops and determe when it is successfully complete.
+* [Requirements for WCAG 3](https://www.w3.org/TR/wcag-3.0-requirements/) describes the key principles and requirements that will help shape how WCAG 3 develops and how to determine when it is successfully complete.
-* **[Explainer for WCAG 3](https://www.w3.org/TR/wcag-3.0-explainer/)** provides an overview of the history and goals of WCAG 3.
-It describes the structure of the guidelines and the conformance model for the December 2024 draft of WCAG 3.
-We suggest reading the Explainer before reading WCAG 3.
+* **[Explainer for WCAG 3](https://www.w3.org/TR/wcag-3.0-explainer/)** provides background information and describes the structure of the December 2024 WCAG 3 Draft. **We suggest reading the Explainer before reading WCAG 3.**
 * **[WCAG 3 Working Draft](https://www.w3.org/TR/wcag-3.0/)** includes potential guidelines and requirements that we are exploring.
 The final requirements in WCAG 3 will be different from this draft.
 Guidelines and requirements will be edited, added, combined, and removed.

+### Summary of changes
+* Explanatory content is moved to the [Explainer](https://www.w3.org/TR/wcag-3.0-explainer/).
+* The term 'outcome' is changed.
+The current draft has 'guidelines' that are written as user-centered outcomes and 'requirements' that support the guideline.
+* Requirements are indicated as 'foundational' or 'supplemental', as described in the [Explainer](https://www.w3.org/TR/wcag-3.0-explainer/).
+* Accessibility support is changed in [3.1.1 Only accessibility-supported ways of using technologies](https://www.w3.org/TR/2024/WD-wcag-3.0-20241212/#accessibility-supported).

+### Section status
+Each normative section has a status that indicates how far along in the development process this section is, how ready it is for experimental adoption, and what kind of feedback we are looking for.
+* Placeholder
+* Exploratory
+* Developing
+* Refining
+* Mature

+For more information on these status indicators, see the Explainer section [Current Process for Creating WCAG 3.0](https://www.w3.org/TR/2024/DNOTE-wcag-3.0-explainer-20241212/#current-process).

 ### For your review